-Yamaguchi City is located nearly in the center of Yamaguchi Prefecture, and is the center of the local administration and economy.
+Yamaguchi City is located nearly in the center of Yamaguchi Prefecture, and is the center of the local administration.
 Built in the middle of the 14th century by a warlord in the Ouchi family in imitation of Kyoto, then the capital of Japan, the city was called the "Kyoto of the West" and it prospered.

 The five-storied pagoda of Ruriko-ji Temple in Kozan-koen Park, a 31.2-meter-tall national treasure built in the 15th century, is a reflection of the Kyoto culture adopted by the warlord Ouchi.
 Yasaka-jinja Shrine was erected in the 14th century as a branch of Yasaka-jinja Shrine in Kyoto and relocated to where it is now in the middle of the 19th century.
 The Yamaguchi Gion-matsuri Festival, modeled after the Gion-matsuri Festival in Kyoto, is staged at the shrine every summer, and the Sagimai Shinji (a ritual heron dance) is dedicated to the shrine.